mikadosoftware/devmanual/docs/index.rst

   Every H1 becomes entrypoint chapter, every chapter is included under H1 Also intersphnx with softwqre mind

-Software is *hard*.
-And it's getting harder.
 As Software starts to eat more of the world, then the stakes get higher - and the cost of mistakes become more traumatic, and the rewards become sky-high.

-This book focuses on the ground level foundations of desigining, building and running software - from a SoHo office to the vast scales of Silicon Valley tech giants, all development processes have similar cores.
+This book focuses on the ground level foundations of desigining, building and running software - because, from a SoHo office to the vast scales of Silicon Valley tech giants, all development processes have similar cores.

 Successful software is *partly* a technical endeavour.
 Get that wrong and nothing else will go right.
-But the hard-technical stuff is 20% of good software - the other 80% shades into softer human skills, good and bad "management practises" and as we shall see, into national and even global politics.
+But the hard-technical stuff is say 50% of good software - the other 50% shades into softer human skills, good and bad "management practises" and as we shall see, into national and even global politics.